Modified Car Insurance: How Modifications Affect Your Rates & Coverage

 How much does modified car insurance cost compared to standard insurance?

 The cost increase depends heavily on the type and extent of modifications.
-Performance modifications like turbos, engine swaps, and ECU tunes can raise premiums by 40–90%.
-Suspension modifications typically add 35–40%.
-Cosmetic changes tend to have a smaller impact — usually 5–25%.
-For heavily modified daily drivers, annual premiums can reach $3,000–$6,000 with some carriers.
+Performance modifications like turbos, engine swaps, and ECU tunes can raise premiums by 40–90% — with Geico routing high-performance applications to specialty divisions at 65–90% above standard rates.
+Suspension modifications typically add 15–40% above your base rate, while body kits and exhaust changes fall in the 15–20% range.
+For heavily modified daily drivers with combined upgrades, annual premiums can reach $3,000–$6,000, especially when multiple modifications compound the risk assessment.

 What is the best insurance for heavily modified cars?

-For heavily modified vehicles, specialty insurers like Hagerty and Grundy offer agreed value policies that fully account for your modifications.
-Among major carriers, Elephant Insurance stands out with CPE coverage up to $20,000.
-Progressive and Allstate are solid options for moderately modified vehicles, with CPE endorsements up to $5,000 and flexible limits, respectively.
+For heavily modified vehicles, specialty insurers like Hagerty, Grundy, and American Collectors Insurance offer agreed value policies that fully account for your modifications.
+Among major carriers, Elephant Insurance stands out with CPE coverage purchasable up to $20,000 — the highest standard limit available.
+Progressive and Allstate are solid options for moderately modified vehicles, with CPE endorsements up to $5,000 and flexible customizable limits, respectively.
+Drivers with extreme builds who are denied by private carriers may end up in state assigned risk pools at 2–3x standard rates.

 What is the difference between agreed value and actual cash value for modified cars?

-An agreed value policy locks in a pre-negotiated payout amount that you and your insurer agree on at the start of the policy, fully accounting for documented modifications.
-An actual cash value (ACV) policy pays out the depreciated market value of the vehicle at the time of the claim, typically calculated using stock vehicle databases that don't account for aftermarket upgrades — which often results in a significantly lower payout.
+An agreed value policy locks in a pre-negotiated payout amount that you and your insurer agree on at policy inception — fully accounting for documented modifications with no depreciation applied at claim time.
+An actual cash value (ACV) policy pays out the depreciated market value of the vehicle using stock vehicle databases that don't account for aftermarket upgrades, which often results in a significantly lower payout on total loss.
+For any vehicle with meaningful modification investment, agreed value coverage is the clear choice — specialty insurers like Hagerty and Grundy make the process straightforward with thorough documentation reviews.

 Can my insurance be voided if I don't declare a modification?

 Yes.
 If you file a claim and your insurer discovers undisclosed modifications, they can void your policy retroactively on the grounds of material misrepresentation.
-This means not only will your current claim be denied, but you'll also lose all past coverage — and you'll be required to disclose the voided policy on any future insurance applications, which can make obtaining affordable coverage very difficult.
+This means your current claim will be denied and all past coverage is nullified — leaving you fully responsible for vehicle repairs, medical bills, and legal costs.
+You'll also be required to disclose the voided policy on any future insurance applications, which can make obtaining affordable coverage very difficult going forward.
+Non-disclosure can even be classified as fraud by some carriers, with potential legal implications beyond the claim denial itself.

 Compare Car Insurance Rates in Ohio